-Based in Control Risks’ Nairobi office, Patricia provides political, operational and security risk analysis across the entire Eastern Africa region.
+Based in Control Risks’ London office, Patricia provides political, operational and security risk analysis across the entire Eastern Africa region.
 She is a regular contributor to Control Risks’ subscription services, and undertakes bespoke consultancy engagements for clients operating in the region.

 Patricia works across a broad range of sectors, from finance, mining, oil and gas and energy, to agriculture and international development, advising clients on policy, regulatory, compliance and integrity issues.
 She has particular experience advising clients looking to operate successfully in complex security environments across the region, including northern Kenya, Ethiopia, South Sudan and Somalia.